postmanlabs/labs-docs/src/pages/docs/postman/api-documentation/authoring-your-documentation.md

 ## Markdown demo collection

-You can use the Postman Markdown collection to see some [Markdown styling](https://documenter.getpostman.com/view/4630964/S1LsXVJy) inside Postman and rendered in the web documentation.
+You can use the Postman [Markdown collection](https://documenter.getpostman.com/view/4630964/S1LsXVJy) to see how Markdown is rendered in documentation and the Postman app.

 ![markdown reference](https://assets.postman.com/postman-docs/Updated+Markdown+image+for+Authoring+your+docs.jpg)